saxifrage

 - Is saxifrage good for the Colorado Front Range?

-- Yes. saxifrage is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, saxifrage is a well-suited perennial for Colorado's Front Range.

 - How big does saxifrage get?